code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 `spring-kafka-test` includes an embedded Kafka server that can be created via a JUnit `@ClassRule` annotation.
 The rule will start a [ZooKeeper](https://zookeeper.apache.org/){:target="_blank"} and [Kafka](https://kafka.apache.org/){:target="_blank"} server instance on a random port before all the test cases are run, and stops the instances once the test cases are finished.

+The below snippet shows how the embedded Kafa is defined in each test class.

 The `KafkaEmbedded` constructor takes as parameters: the number of Kafka servers to start, whether a controlled shutdown is needed and the topics that need to be created on the server.

+``` java
+  @ClassRule
+  public static KafkaEmbedded embeddedKafka = new KafkaEmbedded(1, true, "topic");
+```

 > Always pass the topics as a parameter to the embedded Kafka server.
 This assures that the topics are not auto-created and present when the `MessageListener` connects.

-As the embedded broker is started on a random port, we can't use a fix value in the <var>application.yml</var> properties file.
+As the embedded broker is started on a random port, we can't use the fix value in the <var>src/main/resources/application.yml</var> properties file.
 Luckily the `@ClassRule` sets a `spring.embedded.kafka.brokers` system property to the address of the embedded broker(s).
 We will assign the value of this property to the `kafka.bootstrap-servers` property that is used by the `SenderConfig` and `ReceiverConfig` classes.
-Since this is only needed during unit testing, we create a dedicated <var>application.yml</var> under <var>src/test/resources</var>.
+Since this is only needed during unit testing, we create a dedicated _test_ <var>application.yml</var> properties file under <var>src/test/resources</var>.

-> In order to have the correct broker address set on the `Sender` and `Receiver` beans during each test case we need to use the `@DirtiesContext` on all test classes.
-The reason for this is that each test case contains its own embedded Kafka broker that will each be created on a new random port.
-By [rebuilding the application context](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/integration-testing.html#__dirtiescontext){:target="_blank"}, the beans will always be set with the current broker address.

-The below snippet shows how the embedded Kafa is defined in each test class.

-``` java
-  @ClassRule
-  public static KafkaEmbedded embeddedKafka = new KafkaEmbedded(1, true, "topic");
-```

-The <var>application.yml</var> located in the <var>src/test/resources</var> directory contains following:
+In other words, the <var>application.yml</var> located in the <var>src/test/resources</var> directory contains following:

 ``` yaml
 kafka: